-PLANEO is an empowerment group for any Latino/Spanish speaking family in the state of Ohio who has a child with special needs or is at risk.
+PLANEO is an empowerment group for any Latino or Spanish speaking family in the state of Ohio who has a child with special needs or is at risk.
 Parents take part in trainings and workshops and are provided information about resources and supports that are available in their community.
 This assists them to better advocate for their children in the special education process.

-AMIGAS is an encouragement and support group for any Latino woman who has children with disabilities, or at risk.
-The purpose of this group is to help women to be aware of, and bring down, the stigma of mental health conditions and to provide training and support, strengthening their self-esteem, resulting in them being better equipped to help their children and themselves.
-This group has been a collaboration between the Ohio Coalition for the Education of Children with Disabilities and the NAMI chapter of Franklin County since 2010.
+AMIGAS is an encouragement and support group for any Latina woman who has a child with disabilities or at risk.
+This group's goal is to help women to be aware of, and bring down, the stigma of mental health conditions.
+This occurs by providing training and support as a means of strengthening their self-esteem, which results in these women being better equipped to help their children and themselves.
+This group has been a collaboration between the Ohio Coalition for the Education of Children with Disabilities and the Franklin County chapter of NAMI since 2010.

-Because of the ongoing Covid situation, the format of the meetings was altered to reflect these changes.
-The groups have been merged into one and meet virtually.
-The combined groups meet on Zoom every Tuesday and Thursday, with the choice of 10 am or 7 pm, to accommodate the schedules of those who want to participate.
-The focus of these sessions is on training, support, building connections with their community agencies, and helping parents improve their special education knowledge, self-esteem, motivation, organization, and empowerment.
-This results in them becoming better equipped to help their children and improving their parenting skills, while at the same time helping them to be more self-assertive and engaged in their children's education to improve the quality of their lives.
-Over 137 people were served through these meetings last year.
+During the Covid situation, the format of the meetings was altered to a virtual format to lessen the risks and the resulting changes that were taking place.
+The groups were subsequently merged into one and began to meet virtually.
+This format has proved to be convenient for attendees, resulting in a successful program for the Latino community.
+The combined groups meet via Zoom twice every Thursday, with the choice of a 10 am or 7 pm session, to accommodate the schedules of those who desire to participate.
+The focus of these sessions is on training, support, building connections with local community agencies, and helping parents improve their special education knowledge, self-esteem, motivation, organization, and empowerment.
+This results in parents becoming better equipped to advocate for their children, while at the same time helping them to be more self-assertive and engaged in their children's education to improve the quality of their lives.
+Over 239 people were served through these meetings last year.

-These meetings focus on providing the multicultural community with information, education, and motivation to understand themselves, their family dynamics, and their community, and thus be better prepared to help their children succeed in life.
-The meetings consist of talks followed by discussions with the participants, as well as hands-on workshops in which the participants learn to put into practice practical applications in their lives.
-Those who participate in these meetings feel empowered to not only support their children, but are better equipped to deal with other life challenges.
+These weekly meetings provide participants from the multicultural community with information, education, and motivation to understand themselves, consider their family dynamics, and become more knowledgeable about their community, and thus be better equipped to help their children succeed in life.
+Each meeting consists of a talk followed by discussions with the participants, as well as a hands-on workshop in which the participants learn to put into practice practical applications in their lives.
+Those who take part in these meetings feel empowered to not only support their children, but are better equipped to deal with other challenges in their lives.